Brush up your advanced Latin

 Time: 15:00 - 17:00

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Course Code: RL391

 What is the course about?

-The course aims to enhance your advanced understanding of the Latin language by translating selected satires by Horace.
+The course aims to enhance your understanding of the Latin language by translating selected satires by Horace.

 This is a live online course.
 You will need: